dvdhsu/Incident-Response-Plan/response.md

 ## Compromised Communications
 If there are IT communication risks, the San Francisco team will announce an out of band solution within the office, and will communicate this to managers with directions over cell phones.

-Incident responders must have Wickr messaging arranged before listing themselves as incident members on the wiki.
+Incident responders must have Signal messaging arranged before listing themselves as incident members on the wiki.

 ## Response Steps
 For critical issues, the response team will follow an iterative response process designed to investigate, contain exploitation, remediate our vulnerability, and document a post-mortem with the lessons of an incident.